 GEViCAM is specialized in the state-of-the-art Giga-bit Ethernet camera design and manufacturing.
-The GD-series are the dual-tap models of high performance GigE Vision camera family.
+The GP-series are the base models of high performance GigE Vision camera family.

-In the small and robust package, it contains two-channel digital video camera functions, frame grabber, programmable logic control, and Giga-bit Ethernet interface all together.
+In the small and robust package, it contains digital video camera functions, frame grabber, programmable logic control, and Giga-bit Ethernet interface all together.
 In today's many applications, which use full advantage of digital data for image capture, process and manipulation for the best result, the GigE technology excels the most.
 GEViCAM family is designed to serve for the demanding and vast applications.